cs421sp22-homework/project-team-01-ai_for_fun/docs/model.md

 tts_model.pkl is the package with all the tts models.

-cofig.json contain the fune tuned hyperparetmers of the models.
+cofig.json contain the fine tuned hyperparetmers of the models.

 >gdown https://drive.google.com/uc?id=1rHmj7CqD3Sfa716Y3ub_vpIBrQg_b1yF -O vocoder_model.pkl
 >